palaeoware/trevosim/docs/algorithmconcepts.rst

 .. figure:: _static/data_structures.png
     :width: 400
     :align: center
+    :alt: Data structures in TREvoSim

+    The data structures used in TREvoSim

 If so desired, simulations can employ more than one playing field, which can have the same, or different, environment(s).